viamrobotics/Rover-VR1/readme.md

 This repo contains the CAD files (in Solidworks format) and bill-of-materials (BOM) relating to the Viam Rover.

+The CAD folder contains SLDPRT files, DXF files of 2D sheet metal components and a [full assembly in STEP format](https://github.com/viamrobotics/VR1-22-A001/blob/master/CAD/VR1-22-A001.STEP).
+You can also find the STL assembly of the Viam Rover [here](https://drive.google.com/file/d/1zAmt8tSdFXghSNv3OntW627MksGu3Onb/view?usp=share_link).

 For documentation on the Viam Rover unboxing and setup visit [here](https://docs.viam.com/try-viam/rover-resources/rover-tutorial/).

-You can find the STL assembly of the Viam Rover [here](https://drive.google.com/file/d/1zAmt8tSdFXghSNv3OntW627MksGu3Onb/view?usp=share_link).